 For more than 15 years Jonathon Rondeau has provided leadership across diverse organizations to create opportunities for self-sufficiency and independence for people with disabilities and those traditionally underserved.
 As the Chief Executive Officer of The Arc Central Chesapeake Region, Rondeau continues that commitment to excellence and achievement.

-Prior to joining The Arc, Jonathon was the President & CEO of Family League of Baltimore, the city’s Local Management Board.
-Under Jonathon’s leadership, Family League developed a bold, robust strategic plan which resulted in increased grantmaking to $18M annually.
-He also led efforts to diversify and increase the type of organizations receiving grants and capacity building, as well as expanding key initiatives such as Baltimore’s Community Schools and Family League’s food access work.
+Prior to joining The Arc, Rondeau was the President & CEO of Family League of Baltimore, the city’s Local Management Board.
+Under his leadership, Family League developed a bold, robust strategic plan, which resulted in increased grantmaking to $18M annually.

 Rondeau holds a master’s degree in nonprofit management from Notre Dame of Maryland University and a bachelor’s degree in rehabilitation counseling and disability studies from Springfield College.